omines/datatables-bundle/docs/source/index.html.md

 <aside class="notice">To keep your controller thin you should <a href="#datatable-types">make reusable DataTable types under the DataTable namespace of your app/bundle</a>.</aside>

+## Controller setup

+When using <code>DataTablesTrait</code> it is assumed that the <code>DataTableFactory</code> trait is available in the controller's <code>$container</code>.
+When using Symfony's legacy <code>Controller</code> base class this is true.
+If using <code>AbstractController</code> instead, which is currently recommended practice, ensure you subscribe to the <code>DataTableFactory</code> service yourself.
+Alternatively you can bypass the convenience trait and inject the service via regular constructor injection.

 ## Frontend code

 ```html